ciolfi/Va-stats/README.md

 ## Getting Started

-Follow instructions in Developer Guide for setting up the local development environment!
+Follow instructions in Developer Guide for setting up the local development environment.

 Then, run the development server: